Mindgreppers/lifemaker_web/content/_index.md

 menu: main
 weight: -270
 ---

-## All is ONE

-A Lifemaker's experiential reality (possibly starting as a belief) is that all Life and objects (body, mind, world etc) come from and go back to the same source.
-In fact they are no different from the (infinite) Source, or the (real) Self.
-Hence a lifemaker says

-> I am that (indivisible ONE).
-Any separation (between this body, world and Collective Consciousness or GOD) is an illusion.
-Everyone and everything that there is, is just Me.
-I extend love to all Life, which is but my real Self.

-Realising this, the Lifemaker keeps dropping any attachments or obsessions with the limited ego-self, and lives freely and fearlessly as the Supreme Self evermore.
-It finds the source of eternal bliss, and from there and *as that*, it loves everything and everyone infinitely and unconditionally.
-A Lifemaker is a true source of bliss.

-## Want to be happier and better?

-*Facing some challenge or question in life?
-Feel things need to improve?
-Looking to expand your horizons and learn something new and meaningful?*
+## Are you truly happy and fulfilled?

+*Are you feeling that life (or something to do with you) is not perfect?
+Are you facing some challenge or question that seem to puzzle you?
+Do you find yourself wishing for peace of Mind at times?
+Do you feel separate(or anguished) from the World?
+Do you feel you (or your life, World) need to improve?
+Are there any goals (or desires) you wish to realise?
+Do you derive joy in serving others, and wonder how you can serve better?
+Are you looking to expand your perspective and grow?
+Do you need help of any kind?*

-> Reaching out to us may change your life for good
+> Reaching out to us may be the best thing you do

-Our community of experts is here to help you in helping yourself.
+No matter what is your area of concern, we may be able to channelise help for you.
 All it takes to get started is a message from you.
 Read more about the Lifeline feature [here](/lifeline)

-#### Vision

-We envision, in next few years, a positive paradigm shift in human consciousnessness and state of individual and collective affairs.
-We will face tought times because of our ignorance, past actions or natural disasters, but with help of each other, we will do well overall.
-Average human will be happier, more loved and more resourceful than today.
-[Read more..](/vision)
+*Just like an empty pot can not fill another cup, in order to truly make anyone happy and benefitted, you need to be happy and fulfilled yourself.*

+## All is ONE.
+ONE is All.
+> I am that (indivisible, unborn, undying, formless, eternal Self).

+I am the dot which is the center and the source of the circle on which exist objects like mind, ego-self, body and World.
+They are same as Me, the Self.
+Yet, the Self is different from them in the way that it can exist without them, but they can not exist without the Self.
+Just like gold (the formless) exists without the jewels (forms) made out of it; I exist, without this body, mind and world, which are just like jewels made out of gold, which is the real Me.
+Read more about our philosophy [here](/philosophy)

+## Call to the tribe

+> The humanly crisis, and the solution

 {{< youtube d_nsFjSuMUU >}}

-## We believe that

-There is an infinite source of happiness and abundance in our Heart.
-It is omnipresent and unchanging.
-It is One, manifesting as many, each playing a unique role in the World created by the same One.
-We may have forgotten our true nature but deep down we all seek the same.
-Love, Happiness, Oneness, Truth, Knowledge, Abundance, Contentment, Nature, Singularity, Supreme Self – all are different names or faces of the same.

 ## We aspire to live in a certain way